slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-adverse-events-report-natural-language.md

 From a technical lens, this was a topic I explored in my September [talk](https://www.meetup.com/cloud-data-driven/events/294617896/) on LLMs.
 I had the opportunity to walk through 2 examples that covered integrating LLMs with LangChain, and LLMs with SQL databases.

-This tutorial will explore using LLMs and LangChain to chat with an adverse events report.
+This tutorial will explore using LLMs and LangChain to summarize an adverse events report.

 Pre-requisites:
 1. Basic knowledge of OpenAI